Masterjoona/slideshow-embed/README.md

 | `PUBLIC`            | false         | If the index page is public  |

 > [!NOTE]
 > This program will check if `/usr/bin/ffmpeg` exists, if it does, it will enable the sound route.
 You can override this behaviour by using `FFMPEG` environment var.
+(You can also set this to true, if ffmpeg is not in `/usr/bin`)

 ### Dockerfile
 Clone this repo and `cd` into it.